-Harris Health System has a long history of treating and caring for patients with HIV/AIDS, even before researchers could identify the disease.
+Harris Health System has a long history of treating and caring for individuals with HIV and AIDS, even before researchers could identify the disease.
 In the summer of 1981, patients suffering from a variety of infections like Kaposi’s sarcoma, a skin disorder commonly associated with cancer, began showing up at Jefferson Davis Hospital.
-Baffled by this unknown disease’s deadly results, doctors and nurses saw many of their patients die.
+Baffled by this unknown disease’s deadly results, doctors and nurses saw many of their patients pass away.

 The condition was eventually identified as AIDS (Acquired Immunodeficiency Syndrome), a disease that attacks the body’s immune system, making it difficult to fight infection.
 The trigger for the disease is Human Immunodeficiency Virus (HIV).
-While there is no known cure for HIV/AIDS, Harris Health System’s expertise has helped thousands of HIV/AIDS patients manage their illness and, much like chronic sufferers of diabetes or heart disease, live long, productive lives.
+While there is no known cure for HIV, Harris Health System’s expertise has helped thousands of individuals with HIV and AIDS manage their illness and, much like chronic sufferers of diabetes or heart disease, live long, productive lives.

 Since passage of the

 Ryan White Comprehensive AIDS Resources Emergency (CARE) Act by Congress in 1990, Harris Health has received funding under Titles I, III, and IV.
-Today, these programs are spread throughout the community to provide a broad range of services for people living with HIV/AIDS.
+Today, these programs are spread throughout the community to provide a broad range of services for people with HIV.

 Supported by a network of several health centers and inpatient care at